Configure BGP Global Parameters

 2. (Optional) Configure prefixes to advertise to WAN and LAN.

 Branch ION devices can learn or advertise prefixes based on the scope configured.
-A branch ION device does not advertise routes learned on one BGP peer to another BGP peer.
 The device advertises only LAN networks, static routes, and interface addresses.
 To advertise any of these prefixes, set the Scope to Global when configuring a BGP peer.

 1. Configure Prefix Advertisement to LAN in any of the following ways: